batocera-linux/batocera.linux/batocera-Changelog.md

 - Light gun support in libretro-MAME
 - Light gun support in DuckStation (single light gun only)
 - libretro-Flycast ES setting for offscreen reload as button 2 on the light gun
+- Light gun crosshairs for PCSX2, libretro-swanstation, Flycast, RPCS3 and libretro-pcsx-rearmed

 ### Fixed
 - RG552 Splash-screen rotation